 The Generation Guard wrist blood pressure monitor has a large screen, records heartbeat, and will alert you when it detects an abnormal rhythm.
 The monitor can display blood pressure readings in both mmHg and kPa and can store up to 90 readings.

 The monitor fits wrists from 5.3 inches to 7.6 inches and has a sleek, compact design, making it very portable.
 We love the speed at which readings are delivered on this monitor (just 30 seconds!).
-This is one of the fastest monitors featured here.
+This is one of the fastest monitors featured here and is a great choice if you need to take your readings regularly.

 The PARAMED wrist blood pressure monitor features a large backlit LCD screen and provides readings in just 30 seconds.
 The device is simple to use and can be started with just the touch of a button.
 PARAMED offers a 90-day no-questions-asked money-back guarantee for customers who are not satisfied with the product.